Smallest Part Of An Element

 Understanding the Atom: A Historical Perspective

 The concept of the atom dates back to ancient Greece.
 Democritus and Leucippus proposed the existence of atomos, indivisible particles that make up all matter.
-However, their ideas lacked experimental evidence and remained philosophical speculation for centuries.
+That said, their ideas lacked experimental evidence and remained philosophical speculation for centuries.
 It wasn't until the 18th and 19th centuries that scientific advancements provided a more concrete understanding.

 The Components of the Atom: Nucleus and Electrons